South Georgia Island: Where the Wild Things Are

 Ernest Shackleton & The History of South Georgia

 With no hope for a rescue, Shackleton and five men set off from the island in a lifeboat named James Caird.
 Two weeks and 800 miles later, the men arrived at South Georgia battered and exhausted but alive.
 Upon landing, Shackleton and two others managed an unfathomable crossing of the island to find help in Stromness, a whaling station.
-Here, he arranged for a rescue attempt of the remaining three crew members from the south side of Elephant Island.
-While this attempt failed, the stranded crewmembers were eventually rescued by a Chilean naval vessel, the Yelcho.
+Here, he arranged for a rescue of the three men in King Haakon Bay and of the remaining 22 crew members from the north side of Elephant Island.
+While this attempt failed, the stranded crew members were rescued on the fourth attempt by a Chilean naval vessel, the Yelcho.

 Shackleton was laid to rest here in 1922 after suffering a heart attack while on an expedition.
-It’s customary these days to visit the grave, located on a grassy knoll overlooking King Edward Cove, and toast the explorer.
-Look around the cemetery, and you’ll also spot the grave of Frank Wild, Shackleton’s second-in-command on several expeditions.
+It’s customary these days to visit the grave, located on a grassy area of the coastline overlooking King Edward Cove, and toast the explorer.
+You’ll also see the grave of Frank Wild, Shackleton’s second-in-command on several expeditions, in the same cemetary.
 In 2011 his ashes were relocated here from South Africa.

 Exhibits at the South Georgia Museum in Grytviken, one of the island’s main settlements, cover Shackleton’s exploits in depth.
 A wander through the museum’s weathered wooden interior also reveals displays of whaling and maritime history.
 The building itself is a relic of sorts, once serving as the home of Grytviken’s whaling station manager.
 A short walk inland past rusting tanks sits the local church, dismantled in Norway and re-assembled here in 1913.